anthonykasza/crypto-terms/README.md

 Pump and dump - to drive up the price of an asset (pump) with the intention of selling it (dump) before the price drops.
 Parties who buy at the height of a pump are left "holding the bag" once the asset's price drops.

+honeypot contracts - publish a contract to the blockchain which looks to be vulnerable, but isn't. attackers send the contract tokens in an attempt to drain/exploit the contract. the exploits don't work as the attackers expect, thus funding the contract. eventually, the contract owner withdraws the contract's balance.